PrintersForAnts/Salad_Fork/docs/README.md

 # General notes
 * If your kit includes machined nut rails those are preferable to the printed parts and should be used instead

+## Conventions used in this document
+* BHCS - Button head cap screw
+* SHCS - Socket head cap screw

 # Table of Contents
 - [Frame assembly](frame_assembly.md)
 - [Z motion](z_motion.md)